United Kingdom

 One of the provisions gives the UK Government new powers to act in the public interest and designate individuals and entities under an urgent procedure, while evidence is gathered to sanction them under the UK’s own standard procedures.
 This has allowed the UK to immediately designate individuals and entities that have already been sanctioned by the EU, US and other allies.

-Please see here for an interesting research briefing from the House of Commons Library entitled “Sanctions against Russia “which deals with topics such as “The UK sanctions regime prior to 2022” “What prompted fresh sanctions?” and “What sanctions is the UK imposing?”.
+Please see here for an interesting research briefing from the House of Commons Library entitled “Sanctions against Russia “which deals with topics such as “What has prompted fresh sanctions against Russia?” and “What sanctions has the UK imposed?”.
 It also provides narrative around the various regulations adopted by the UK government (listed above ) and examines sanctions regimes against Russia in various other jurisdictions such as the United States and Australia.

-Please refer to this page which provides a guide to the current consolidated list of asset freeze targets, and a list of persons named in relation to financial and investment restrictions.
-It identifies people, entities and ships which are designated or specified under regulations made under the Sanctions and Anti-Money Laundering Act 2018 and the reasons why.
+Please refer to this page which provides a guide to the current consolidated list of asset freeze targets, and a list of persons named in relation to financial and investment restrictions under the Russia regulations .

 Financial sanctions-reporting obligations